nwferreri/excel-budget-project/README.md

 ## Other Sheets
 The final 4 sheets contain various intermediate steps to generate the other aspects of the workbook.
-* Raw Data: the user can paste in the raw transaction data from their financial institution and use a macro to format it to match the Transaction History table.
+* Raw Data: the user can paste in the raw transaction data from their financial institution and use a VBA macro to format it to match the Transaction History table.
 * Chart Data: contains the data for the Expenses by Category chart in the Summary sheet.
 It uses SUMIFS functions to calculate the amount spent in each category.
 * Behind the Scences: contains the validation list and scaling cells tied to the dropdown and sliders in the Savings Calculator sheet.
 * Lookup Table: contains the lookup table for the VLOOKUP formula in the Transaction History sheet.